-It is also necessary to further expand our leadership structure and working committees to focus on indepth analysis of our problem areas and developing action steps related to each given collaborative strategy.
+Our leadership structure and working committees focus on in-depth analysis of our problem areas and action steps related to each given collaborative strategy.
 Each partner agency and organization has committed through a Memoranda of Understanding to support specific commitments and reporting requirements on action step(s) agreed upon in this Five-Year Strategic Plan.

 In accordance with our plan, the next year will be focused on specific action steps related to the identified strategies: public campaigns, policy efforts, and professional development needed for each of the seven specified problem areas.
-In order to more fully develop explicit action plans for each of the problem areas (alcohol, marijuana, tobacco, prescription drugs, depression and suicide ideation), time will be allocated at each meeting for the next year.
-We will use an established learning community structure to provide guidance on presentations and information to be prepared.
-Each Consortium agency/organization will participate on at least one of the seven Learning Community Steering Committees.
-Each Steering Committee is responsible to create and provide presentations to include information such as, literature reviews that emphasize leverage points for meaningful action, expert panels to discuss issues in-depth, and action plans.
-Upon agreement on each action plan, an Action Plan Workgroup will be established to carry out the tasks.
-The Consortium will coordinate with the Washington State Reducing Underage Drinking coalition for action plan strategies related to underage drinking.

-The table below summarizes the specific partners committed to contributing to working on each Learning Community Steering Committee.
+In order to more fully develop explicit action plans for each of the problem areas (alcohol, marijuana, tobacco, prescription drugs, depression and suicide ideation), we established a learning community structure to provide guidance on presentations and information to be prepared (see Appendix - Learning Community Steering Committees on page 107 for list of Steering Committees).
+Each Steering Committee was responsible to create and provide presentations on information such as, additional data, literature reviews that emphasize leverage points for meaningful action, expert panels to discuss issues in-depth, and action plans.
+Upon agreement on each action plan, an Action Plan Team was established to carry out the tasks.
+Each year we will review and update the Action Plans as needed to make sure we are meeting our goals.
+See Appendix - Action Plans beginning on page 108 for a summary of the specific partners committed to contributing to working on each Action Plan.